MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Feature Attribution

-\subsection{Feature Attribution}
+\section{Feature Attribution}

-Table.~\ref{tab:feature_importance} lists the importance and forecasting contribution ratio of each independent variable feature in the BDRF model $f_{4}^{*}$ forecasting process, sorted in descending order.
-The importance is evaluated by randomly permuting the positions of independent variable features \cite{fisher2019all}.
+The results are shown in Table~\ref{tab:feature_importance}, where the feature importance is calculated by randomly permuting the positions of independent variable features \cite{altmann2010permutation}.
+The composite sentiment we extracted ranks $17$th among the $46$ features.